IvoNet/CKAD-resources/README.md

                   called `db-secret`>
                 - port: 80
         - expose the phpmyadmin port to outside the cluster on port 32000
-- Prove that it works by going to a browser tab an going to the http://\<your_cluster_ip here>:32000 and log in with the credentials `root` and password `s3cr3t`
+- Prove that it works by going to a browser tab an going to the http:
+  //\<your_cluster_ip here>:32000 and log in with the credentials `root` and password `s3cr3t`
   ![](img/phpmyadmin.png)